Sleeping Giant Provincial Park: Ecology

 The varied terrain and the effect of Lake Superior on the peninsula's microclimates provide habitats for a wide variety of plants and animals.

 Plants found in the park include 23 species of orchids including small round-leaved orchid (Galearis rotundifolia), one of Ontario's rarest species, as well as 22 species of alpine arctic disjuncts.

 Wildlife found in the park includes a wide variety of mammals.
 The most dominant species are white tailed deer and black bears.
 Close to 200 species of birds have been recorded at the park, and about 75 species are known to nest in the park.
 The park is also home to a few species of amphibians and reptiles, and many species of fish.

 Activities

 Sleeping Giant Provincial Park offers numerous recreational activities.
 The park has more than 100 km of trails, the longest being the 40 km Kabeyun Trail.
 Summer programs include guided nature walks and group campfires, and films at the park amphitheater.
 Other activities include boating, fishing, and cycling.
 The park grooms 50 km of cross-country ski trails in the winter.

 Facilities

-The park has several camp grounds more than 240 camp sites.
+The park has several camp grounds with more than 240 camp sites.
 The main camp ground is at Marie Louise Lake, which has 200 camp sites, 85 of which are electric.
 An additional 40 camp sites are located through the park along its interior trails.
 The park has a picnic area and beach, and boat ramps, as well as indoor washroom and shower facilities and a laundromat.
 Canoes, kayaks, paddleboards, and mountain bikes can be rented from the park store.